-While I believe food sensitivities and GI symptoms need personalised dietary attention and further investigation, I do think that most of us are avoiding fruit unnecessarily and missing out on a great deal of disease-preventing, health-promoting goodness.
+While I believe food sensitivities and GI symptoms need personalised dietary attention and further investigation, I do think that most of us are avoiding fruit unnecessarily and missing out on a great deal of health-promoting goodness.

 Need convincing?
 A quick glance at the benefits of my top fruit picks below should sway you.

 Blueberries are rich in the flavonoid anthocyanin, a potent antioxidant and anti-inflammatory compound.
 Studies have shown that blueberries can improve memory and learning and reduce depression.

 Raspberries are rich in antioxidants that can support cardiovascular health and prevent hardening of the arteries.
 Raspberries contain raspberry ketone (RK), which burns fat and prevents obesity and fatty liver.
 Raspberries and other berries have also been shown to have a protective role where disease is concerned.